ifeatukelly/content-ops-starter/content/pages/pricing.md

         title: Volunteer
         subtitle: 'What you will be doing:'
         text: |+
-          *   Active volunteer on our various outreaches
+          *   Attend and assist on our various outreaches

           *   Minister to, and encourage, those who we encounter

+          *   Make them feel welcome

+          *   Be bubbly

         actions: []
         colors: bg-neutral-fg-dark